-Jonathan Liew wrote of the “tedious poppy circus” a little while ago in the Independent.
+Jonathan Liew wrote of the “tedious poppy circus” recently in the Independent.
 He argued that the various annual remembrance rituals, at sporting events and more widely, have become for many people a self-conscious show.
-The BBC also ran a piece which asked if the core message of the poppy appeal had become diluted.
+The BBC also ran a piece asking if the core message of the poppy appeal had become diluted.

 Mr Liew was more forthright.
 He said that the main reason for observing a minute’s silence, at the Emirates Stadium or wherever, is to be seen to be doing the right thing.
 In fact, he suggests, we are thinking about the gas bill or a WhatsApp message, not of our war dead.

 This view is unduly cynical and also unrepresentative.
 Many people, I can pretty confidently assert, are remembering the dead and not merely (or ostentatiously) ‘doing the right thing’.

 Most of us do not buy a poppy because we want to have the nicest one or the biggest one, nor do we put one on our vehicle to show off.
 We buy one because we want to help the Poppy Appeal charity and because it means something to us.
 We are thinking about war.
 Sometimes that means the Great War or the Second World War, even as they creep further back in the rear-view mirror of our collective consciousness.